dz0ny/vaultier/docs/api/rest/data/detail.rst

 Returns data

 .. note::
-    Can be used only for nodes with type="file"
+    Can be used only for documents with type="file"

-.. http:get:: /data/(int:node_id)
+.. http:get:: /data/(int:document_id)

   **Example Request**